yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Indexing the Pins {#indexing}

-Each pin is associated with a host name, protocol (TLS or DTLS) and port number.
+Each pin is associated with a set of identifiers which include among others host name, IP addresses, protocol (TLS or DTLS) and port number.
 In other words, the pin for port TCP/443 may be different from that for DTLS or from the pin for port TCP/8443.
-The host name MUST be the value sent inside the Server Name Indication (SNI) extension.
+These identifiers are expected to be relevant to characterize the identity of the server as well as the establishing TLS session.
+When host name is used, it MUST be the value sent inside the Server Name Indication (SNI) extension.
 This definition is similar to a Web Origin {{RFC6454}}, but does not assume the existence of a URL.